technix/ham_radio/README.md

 Handheld receiver is a wielded tool.

 - Left click opens configuration dialog to set frequency.
 Empty string turns receiver off.
-- Right click toggles reception of RDS messages.
+- Shift + left click toggles reception of RDS messages.

 When receiver is tuned to a frequency where at least one transmitter is present, HUD signal meter bar shows signal power.
 The signal power depends on distance and direction to the transmitter.